 Bad Creek II will maximize installed capacity while maintaining approximately 11.5 hours of usable storage in the upper reservoir.
-The water conveyance profile will consist of an upper reservoir horizontal intake, two low-pressure headrace tunnels approximately 1,130 ft long with isolation gates, two vertical shafts approximately 787 ft long and 30 ft in diameter, two high-pressure headrace tunnels approximately 2,124 feet long and 30 ft in diameter, and four concrete steel-lined penstocks approximately 346 ft long and varying from 10 to 15 ft in diameter.
-In turbine mode, flow passes from the penstocks through the turbines to four draft tube tunnels about 295 feet long and 18 feet diameter, connecting by means of a manifold structure to two concrete-lined tailrace tunnels about 1,820 feet long and 31 feet in diameter, to a lower reservoir inlet/outlet structure equipped with steel lift gates.
-Turbine maximum discharge (station total) at the station will be 19,840 cubic feet per second (cfs).
+The water conveyance profile will consist of an upper reservoir horizontal intake, two low-pressure headrace tunnels approximately 1,130 ft long with isolation gates, two vertical shafts approximately 787 ft long and 30 ft in diameter, two high-pressure headrace tunnels approximately 2,124 ft long and 30 ft in diameter, and four concrete steel-lined penstocks approximately 346 ft long and varying from 10 to 15 ft in diameter.
+In turbine mode, flow passes from the penstocks through the turbines to four draft tube tunnels about 295 ft long and 18 ft diameter, connecting by means of a manifold structure to two concrete-lined tailrace tunnels about 1,820 ft long and 31 ft in diameter, to a lower reservoir inlet/outlet structure equipped with steel lift gates.
+Head race and draft tube tunnels will be concrete-lined.
+Turbine maximum discharge (station total) at the station will be 19,760 cubic ft per second (cfs).